d12frosted/elpa-mirror/gnu/vertico-readme.txt

   completed separately.
 Ideally this issue would be fixed in Org.

   ┌────
-  │ (advice-add #'org-make-tags-matcher :around #'org-enforce-basic-completion) │ (advice-add #'org-agenda-filter :around #'org-enforce-basic-completion) └────
+  │ (advice-add #'org-make-tags-matcher :around #'vertico-enforce-basic-completion) │ (advice-add #'org-agenda-filter :around #'vertico-enforce-basic-completion) └────

-11.3 `tmm-menubar'
+12.3 `tmm-menubar'
 ──────────────────

   The text menu bar works well with Vertico but always shows a